EmpressValla/TheEmeraldLasso/README.md

+ARCHIVED.
+No longer being worked on as of 24/09/2023.

 # The Emerald Lasso
 A reimagining of the Golden Lasso from Extra Utils 2 and other similar items which allow storing entities in an time as a standalone mod from scratch.